Flight West Near Sunset

 Sunlight scattered around one of these

-that lay directly between me and the sun
+that lay directly between me and the sun,

-Yet enough to show that a miracle
+But enough to show that a miracle was happening.

-Twice as high as the cumulus below,
+We continued to 38,000, twice as high as the cumulus below,

-purposefully, as if it were owed us.
+Purposefully, as if it were owed us.

-No doubt it was.
+Evidently it was.